jkempf42/kube-volttron/cluster-config/README.md

 below assume you are working with the Azure portal.
 Name the VM `central-node` to make the following instructions easier.

+Once the VM is running, bring up the Azure dashboard display for your VM by clicking on *All resources*->*central-node*.
+Click on the *Public IP address* on the right side of the VM dashboard.
+When the IP address dashboard comes up, click on the *Static* radio button under the *IP address assignment* label.
+This ensures that the IP address of the VM will remain the same if you bring down and restart the VM.
+Move down to the *DNS name label (optional)* field and type in "central-node".
+Click on the *X* in the upper left corner to return to the VM dashboard.

+In the left side menu, click on *Networking*.
+This will bring up a display of the open ports in the Azure firewall.
-The cloud provider's firewall should have port 22 open for SSH on the VM.
+The firewall should
+have port 22 open for SSH on the VM.
+Click on the row with the SSH display.
+The port tab will come up on the right.
 If the source is *Any*, meaning any IP address, you should set the source to the `gateway-node` VM IP address since you will likely want to work from a shell window there.
 You will need to
 open ports for Wireguard
 and the Nginx reverse proxy.
-Bring up the Azure dashboard display for your VM by clicking on *All resources*->*central-node*.
-In the left side menu, click on *Networking*.
-Click on the blue *Add inbound port rule* button and fill out the form with the following for the Wireguard port:
+Click on the blue
+*Add inbound port rule* button and fill out the form with the following for the Wireguard port: